AM I A GOOD CANDIDATE FOR AN ABDMONIPLASTY?

 AT YOUR CONSULTATION

 Dr. Viral Desai will evaluate your health, determine the extent of fat deposits in your abdominal region and carefully assess your skin tone.
 Be sure to tell Dr. Viral Desai if you smoke, and if you’re taking any medications, vitamins, or other drugs.
 Be frank in discussing your expectations with Dr. Viral Desai.
 During the consultation, Dr. Desai will explain the anaesthesia he will use, the type of facility where the surgery will be performed and the costs involved.
-If, for example, your fat deposits are limited to the area below the navel, you may require a less complex procedure called a mini-abdominoplasty (mini-tummy tuck) which can often be performed as an outpatient basis.
+For example, your fat deposits are limited to the area below the navel, you may require a less complex procedure called a mini-abdominoplasty (mini-tummy tuck) which can often be performed as an OPD procedure.
 You may, on the other hand, benefit more from partial or complete abdominoplasty done in conjunction with liposuction to remove fat deposits from the hips, for a better body contour.

 We give utmost importance to patient confidentiality and take strictest care to ensure your privacy.
 The staff at CPLSS understands that it can be difficult for a patient to make enquiries about such a delicate matter.
 It is our aim to make you feel as relaxed, comfortable and fully informed about the procedure as possible.